kdha200501/grab-tvboxnow-torrent/readme.md

 Options:
-  --version        Show version number                                 [boolean] -d, --directory  Specify the working directory, defaults to cwd       [string] -i, --init       Initialize current directory                        [boolean] -H, --hostname   Specify the TvBoxNow hostname, defaults to "os.tvboxnow.com"
+  --version        Show version number                                 [boolean] -d, --directory  Specify the working directory, defaults to cwd       [string] -i, --init       Initialize the working directory                    [boolean] -H, --hostname   Specify the TvBoxNow hostname, defaults to "os.tvboxnow.com"
                                                                         [string]
   -q, --quiet      Do not output to stdout or stderr                   [boolean]